Table of Contents

 4. Redesign leadership and managerial development

-Consider how leaders and managers absorb new skill development content and provide new pathways and vehicles to provide it where and when it is needed.
-Broaden the aperture of possibilities by updating education/training with in the moment (and digestible) micro-learnings that are organized and reinforcing in a disciplined manner via various formats.
+Consider how leaders and managers absorb new skill development content and how they provide new pathways and vehicles for it where and when it is needed.
+Broaden the aperture of possibilities by updating education/training with in-the-moment (and digestible) micro-learnings organized and reinforced in a disciplined manner across various formats.
 Provide YouTube-like videos that are produced by experienced peers on targeted subject matter.
-Establish ongoing group coaching and mentoring cohorts where learning with like-leveled peers across functions allow for both learning and teaching/coaching.
-Establish project and temporary assignments that provide experientially-based development for certain skills and competencies that will be useful to managers in different technical fields.
+Establish ongoing group coaching and mentoring cohorts where learning with like-leveled peers across functions allows for both learning and teaching/coaching.
+Establish project and temporary assignments that provide experiential-based development of skills and competencies useful to managers across different technical fields.

 5. Focus efforts on the comprehensive development of “leaders at all levels”

-The development of leaders is not a single event but rather a virtuous cycle of objective assessment, formal development, coaching and mentoring, carefully crafted and personalized career development and mobility.
-It takes time and years of observation and leadership agreement of an individual’s value and strengths relative to the challenges that leaders face, now and in the future.
+The development of leaders is not a single event but rather a virtuous cycle of objective assessment, formal development, coaching and mentoring, carefully crafted and personalized career development, and mobility.
+It takes time and years of observation and agreement among leaders on an individual’s value and strengths relative to the challenges leaders face, now and in the future.

-Core to this is the early identification and ongoing development of a pool of workers with the potential to grow into leadership roles.
-The proactive oversight and management of supervisors, managers, and mid-level leaders can provide opportunities to directly observe, measure, and develop the capabilities of each individual to help them attain upward mobility that aligns with their actual “ceiling.”
-The creation and use of formal high potential (HiPo) programs, validated assessments, regular (“upward”) feedback from subordinates, performance calibration processes, and operational results evaluations bring greater objectivity into leadership promotion and assignment decisions.
+At the core of this is the early identification and ongoing development of a pool of workers with the potential to grow into leadership roles.
+Proactive oversight and management by supervisors, managers, and mid-level leaders can provide opportunities to directly observe, measure, and develop each individual's capabilities to help them attain upward mobility that aligns with their actual “ceiling.”
+The creation and use of formal high-potential (HiPo) programs, validated assessments, regular (“upward”) feedback from subordinates, performance calibration processes, and operational results evaluations bring greater objectivity into leadership promotion and assignment decisions.

 6. Integrate leadership development to support requirements across talent management touchpoints